clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 2: Working with Files, Permissions, and Processes
+## Section 2: Working with Files, Permissions, and Processes
 ### Exercise: Permission and Ownership Task
 **Objective**: Change file permissions and ownership, and understand the effect.